 "The USC Trojans have got to be here, right?"

-Ready for the bottom five fan bases in the country?
+Now, who's ready for the bottom five fan bases in the country according to this study?

 5. Miami Hurricanes